Dmitry Andreikin

-Dmitry Vladimirovich Andreikin (Дмитрий Владимирович Андрейкин, born 5 February 1990) is a Russian chess grandmaster, World Junior Chess Champion in 2010 and two-time Russian Chess Champion (2012 and 2018).
+Dmitry Vladimirovich Andreikin (Дмитрий Владимирович Андрейкин; born 5 February 1990) is a Russian chess grandmaster, World Junior Chess Champion in 2010 and two-time Russian Chess Champion (2012 and 2018).
 He won the Tashkent leg of FIDE Grand Prix 2014–15 and finished runners-up in Chess World Cup 2013 and Belgrade leg of FIDE Grand Prix 2022.
+He is also currently the second-highest rated chess player from Russia, only behind Ian Nepomniachtchi.

 Chess career

+Early career

 Andreikin won the Under-10 division of the World Youth Chess Championships in 1999.

 He tied for 1st–3rd places with Konstantin Chernyshov and Alexei Kornev at Lipetsk 2006.
 In 2008, he won the 4th Inautomarket Open in Minsk and tied for 3rd–7th with Rauf Mamedov, Denis Yevseev, Vasily Yemelin and Eltaj Safarli in the Chigorin Memorial.
 In 2009, he tied for 1st–3rd with Yuriy Kuzubov and Rauf Mamedov in the category 16 SPICE Cup A tournament at Lubbock, Texas.

-2010s
+2010–2015

 He won the 2010 World Junior Chess Championship in Chotowa, Poland.

 In the same year, he tied for 2nd–7th with Alexey Dreev, Ivan Sokolov, Vladimir Fedoseev, Alexander Areshchenko and Konstantin Sakaev in the Chigorin Memorial.
 In 2011, he tied for 2nd–3rd with Emil Sutovsky in the Baku Open.
 In February 2012, tied for 4th–8th with Alexander Khalifman, Maxim Rodshtein, Fabiano Caruana and Hrant Melkumyan in the 11th Aeroflot Open.

 In August 2012, Andreikin won the 65th Russian Chess Championship in Moscow after winning a rapid playoff against five other players.

+At the FIDE World Blitz Chess Championship 2012, He finished in fifth place.

 In the Tal Memorial played in June 2013, Andreikin was the lowest rated player, but he went through the tournament undefeated with eight draws and a win against Vladimir Kramnik, which gave him a shared third to fifth place.

 In the Chess World Cup 2013, held in Norway from 11 August to 2 September, Andreikin finished in second place, losing to Kramnik in the four-game final match 1½–2½.
 This result qualified him for the Candidates Tournament 2014, where he finished equal 3rd-5th out of 8 players, with a score of 7/14.
 As of 2023, this is the only time he has qualified for the Candidates.

 In October–November 2014 he scored a major success in the second leg of the FIDE Grand Prix in Tashkent, winning the tournament ahead of Hikaru Nakamura, Shakhriyar Mamedyarov, Fabiano Caruana and eight other elite grandmasters.
 His score of 7/11 gave him a performance rating of 2852.
-However his other Grand Prix results were not as good, and he was knocked out of the Chess World Cup 2015 in round of 16 by eventual winner Sergey Karjakin, so he missed qualification for the 2016 Candidates Tournament.
+However, his other Grand Prix results were not as good, and he was knocked out of the Chess World Cup 2015 in the round of 16 by eventual winner Sergey Karjakin, so he missed qualification for the 2016 Candidates Tournament.